-Maternal Child Health Promotion Track
+Maternal and Child Health Promotion Track

 The first 1000 days are a critical window for infant growth and development.
 Promoting optimal nutrition, health and care through the implementation of high quality, evidence-based interventions during this time has the immense potential to improve immediate and long-term maternal, infant and child outcomes.
 Given the complexity of health systems, achieving high quality and adhering to the fidelity of evidence-based interventions requires innovative training approaches.